getsolus/help-center-docs/docs/packaging/submitting-a-package.md

 ## Test Your Package

-After you ran `make` (or the appropriate command for the package) you now have `.eopkg` files in the package directory.
+After you run `make`, you now have `.eopkg` files in the package directory.
 Each pull request requires you to explain how you tested the package to make sure things work as expected.
 These files allow us to perform that testing.

 ### Install the `.eopkg` Files
 To install your new package, run the following command in the directory where you built the package.
 Include **all** `.eopkg` files that were built.